ang-zeyu/infisearch/docs/src/indexing_configuration.md

 All indexer configurations are sourced from a json file.
 By default, the cli tool looks for `_morsels_config.json` in the source folder (first argument) specified in the command.

-Run the cli command with the `--init` option to initialise the default configuration file instead.
+You can run the cli command with the `--init` option to initialise the default configuration file in the source folder.

 ## `fields_config`